How to sell a car privately

 Some online classifieds have a built-in forwarding service that doesn't disclose your email address.
 If you won't be communicating through an online selling tool, consider creating an email address just for the sale.
 This allows you to avoid broadcasting your personal contact information and keeps messages about the sale in one easy-to-find place.

-Meeting for test drives
+Meet for test drives

 To provide a safe test drive opportunity, meet in a public place where other people will be present, like a shopping mall parking lot during the day.
 Propose specific days and times for the meeting without disclosing unnecessary information about your habits and movements.
 Before you meet for the test drive, tell a friend where you'll be and how long you expect it to take.
-If possible, bring a buddy.
+Bring a buddy.
 You can further protect yourself by bringing only the essentials: your license, proof of insurance, car key, and your phone.
 Learn more about how to test drive a car before buying it.

-Protecting your finances
+Protect your finances

+Here are some tips on how to protect yourself when selling a car privately.
 On top of protecting your physical safety, consider taking these financial and legal safety precautions when selling your car: